 Is Amazon Prime Worth It?
 Clearly, this is a trick question — but let me tell you why I still subscribe to Prime, and about the many, many Prime benefits that make it worth the price.

-Note: Amazon Prime is going up to $139 a year: on Feb.
-18 2022 for new members, and after March 25 2022 for current members.
+Note: Amazon Prime went up to $139 a year in 2022.
 This works out to $11.58 a month, to help you figure out if the benefits are worth the monthly cost.

 I first wrote about why I subscribe to Amazon Prime several years ago.
 Since I’m still a subscriber in 2021, it’s high time to update the many reasons why I feel Amazon Prime is worth the price.
 (Of course, I do think it’s still worth subscribing to Prime; otherwise I wouldn’t still be paying for it!)

 So, here are the many reasons Prime provides enough value for our family to be worth $139 a year! — plus some additional benefits which we don’t even touch over here, since every family is different.
 Prime’s worth to you and your family will depend on which of these Prime benefits you’re likely to use.

 As an Amazon associate, I earn from qualifying purchases.